(Robin Robinson reviews of 7 days Honda dirt bike XR250, ~1,300 km)

 Anh Wu – was professional in his pre communications before our trip and always responded to our inquiries with in the hour day or night, suggested itineraries, the company can arrange additional requirements for the tour length, Anh was also preparing and servicing bikes as we left.

-The first 2 days did cause a little saddle sore but expect that from sitting on off road bikes with a passenger – Spas , massages mod cons this is not , but seeing the rural side of Vietnam having the local kids , rush out to greet you as you speed past and wave wherever you go, made you feel guilty when you left them in a wake of dust passing them along the roads – but it never seem to discourage them.
-We took some LED pocket key ring torches and handed them to the children which we felt they would make use of them , they loved them – they went down like hot cakes.
+The first 2 days did cause a little saddle sore but expect that from sitting on off road bikes with a passenger – Spas, massages mod cons this is not, but seeing the rural side of Vietnam having the local kids , rush out to greet you as you speed past and wave wherever you go, made you feel guilty when you left them in a wake of dust passing them along the roads – but it never seems to discourage them.
+We took some LED pocket key ring torches and handed them to the children which we felt they would make use of them, they loved them – they went down like hot cakes.

 The weather during December/January was chilly at night especially at the home stays as they weren’t heated, but glorious sunshine and blue skies during the day, occasionally a bit grey but no rain experienced by us.

-“Why did the chicken crossed the road ? ” because there was too bloody many of them on the other side !! be warned use you horn always
+“Why did the chicken cross the road? ” because there was too bloody many of them on the other side !! be warned use you horn always

-Or “Why did the chicken crossed the road ? ” because they were following the abundance of dogs and buffalos that decided to also cross the road !!”
+Or “Why did the chicken cross the road? ” because they were following the abundance of dogs and buffalos that decided to also cross the road !!”

 Mr & Mrs Robinson (Party of 3 bikes with pillion on board) – UK